 WSF Sanitation Initiative

 In the morning, most of us get up and head to the bathroom and sit on our toilets.
 While we are sitting, people in rural areas such as Baijuhdih, have no access to toilets.
 As a result, they have to resort to open deification.
-Growing up in the village our founder and CEO, Shanti Jha, found this to be unacceptable.
+Growing up in the village, our founder and CEO, Dr. Jha, found this to be unacceptable.
 He decided to take this matter into his own hands by starting the Weekend School Foundation Sanitation Initiative.

 Dr. Jha is explaining to a local village resident how the bathroom will work when it is finished.
 It is important that the locals understand what is being built so they can use it properly